If you’ve ever watched a carpenter at work, you’ll notice that they always carry a flattened pencil, usually behind their ear.

 If you know the width and thickness of your pencil, you’ve got two handy, permanent measurements in your toolbox.

 This only works if you know the measurement of your pencil.
-However, most carpenters’ pencils tend to be around about half an inch wide and quarter of an inch thick.
+However, most carpenters’ pencils tend to be around about half an inch wide and a quarter of an inch thick.

 Some pencils also come with a ruler printed along the length.
 This can be handy for doing rough measurements, but it shouldn’t really be used for precise work.
 This is because the printing can sometimes be off.